-Impairment of financial assets Impairment of financial assets I The Company recognises ECL for financial assets that are The Company assesses at each balance sheet date whether measured at amortised cost. there is any objective evidence that a financial asset or portfolio of financial assets is impaired.
-A financial asset or Provisions for ECL are recognised on initial recognition of the portfolio of financial assets is deemed to be impaired if, and financial instrument based on expectations of credit losses at that time.
-The credit loss allowance includes ECLs for financial only if, there is objective evidence of impairment as a result of one or more events that has occurred after the initial instruments that may default in the next 12-month period for recognition of the asset and that event (or events) has an financial instruments that have not observed a significant increase in gradit risk since initial recognition ("stage 1") or adverse impact on the estimated future cash flows of the increase in credit risk since initial recognition ("stage 1") or over a lifetime period for financial instruments that have financial asset or group of financial assets that can be reliably estimated. observed a significant increase in credit risk since initial recognition ("stage 2").
-The allowance also includes lifetime ECLs for financial instruments where there is objective Impairment losses on loans and receivables are measured as the difference between the financial asset's carrying amount evidence of credit-impairment at the reporting date ("stage 3"). and the present value of the estimated future cash flows ı In determining the appropriate stage for a financial instrument, discounted at the financial asset's effective interest rate.
-The
+The Company recognises ECL for financial assets that are measured at amortised cost.

+Provisions for ECL are recognised on initial recognition of the financial instrument based on expectations of credit losses at that time.
+The credit loss allowance includes ECLs for financial instruments that may default in the next 12-month period for financial instruments that have not observed a significant increase in credit risk since initial recognition ("stage 1") or over a lifetime period for financial instruments that have observed a significant increase in credit risk since initial recognition ("stage 2").
+The allowance also includes lifetime ECLs for financial instruments where there is objective evidence of credit-impairment at the reporting date ("stage 3").
+In determining the appropriate stage for a financial instrument, the Company applies the definition of default consistent with the Basel definition of default to maintain uniformity of the definition across the Firm.